hayeah/sike-react-course/css-base/index.md

-It also define HTML5 elements:
+It also defines HTML5 elements: